-A direct quantification of gene flow can be accomplished by genotyping offspring and their maternal plants to calculate outcrossing, biparental inbreeding and selfing rates (Ritland

-2002; McClure & Whitlock 2012).
-When plants are mapped and sampled exhaustively, paternity analyses can be performed on seeds directly collected on plants to identify pollen donors and distance of pollen dispersal, and possible pollen migrants (Chybicki 2018).
-When the maternal plant is unknown (in case of recruits), parentage analyses will infer both pollen and seed dispersal.
-In the case of a large number of potential fathers or parents, high polymorphism of molecular markers is necessary for successful paternity/parentage, and so the analyses can be expensive (Hardy et al. 2004; Chybicki 2018; Flanagan & Jones 2019).
+A direct quantification of gene flow can be accomplished by genotyping offspring and their maternal plants to calculate outcrossing, biparental inbreeding, and selfing rates (Ritland 2002; McClure & Whitlock 2012).
+When plants are mapped and sampled exhaustively, paternity analyses can be performed on seeds collected directly from plants to identify pollen donors and distance of pollen dispersal and possibly to identify pollen migrants (Chybicki 2018).
+When the maternal plant is unknown (in the case of recruits), parentage analyses reveal pollen and seed dispersal.
+In the case of a large number of potential fathers or parents, high polymorphism of molecular markers is necessary to successfully determine parentage, so analyses can be expensive (Hardy et al. 2004; Chybicki 2018; Flanagan & Jones 2019).
 Bayesian clustering analyses or Bayesian assignment (Appendix S1) can also identify migrants when the geographic location of the individuals is known and the source populations are genotyped and well differentiated (Aavik et al. 2013).

-Indirect methods, which require fewer molecular markers and non-exhaustive sampling, also allow for estimating gene dispersal: the most popular approach is the analysis of spatial genetic structure (SGS) at a fine geographic scale (Hardy & Vekemans 2002; Vekemans & Hardy 2004).
+Indirect methods, which require fewer molecular markers and nonexhaustive sampling, also allow for estimating gene dispersal.
+The most popular approach is the analysis of SGS at a fine geographic scale (Hardy & Vekemans 2002; Vekemans & Hardy 2004).
 The SGS analysis can give insight into gene dispersal patterns for the newly produced generations.
 The translocated generation is expected to be characterized by an absence of fine-scale SGS when the translocation protocol has led to randomization of the spatial distribution of seed sources.
-However, depending on plant mortality and on local selective processes, fine-scale SGS in the longer term might appear in the transplants (Table 2; Van Rossum et al. 2020).
-Separate spatial autocorrelation analyses can be performed within and between different generations (Van Rossum et al. 2020).
+However, depending on plant mortality and on local selective processes, fine-scale SGS in the long term might appear in the transplants (Table 2) (Van Rossum et al. 2020).
+Separate spatial autocorrelation analyses can be performed within and between generations (Van Rossum et al. 2020).
 Indirect estimates of contemporary pollen dispersal can also be obtained from the pattern of pollen pool differentiation between maternal families (Robledo-Arnuncio et al. 2007).

 When successful pollination depends on animal vectors, whether pollinator guilds might represent a limiting factor for gene flow can be evaluated by observations of abundance and movements of the visiting pollinators (Pasquet et al. 2008; Brunet et al. 2019).
-Fluorescent powdered dye particles can be also used as analogues for pollen and provide an estimate of pollinator movements and pollen dispersal distances (Van Rossum et al. 2011, 2015; Diniz et al. 2019).
-These low-cost methods can be quite convenient when populations are too large for paternity analyses.
+Fluorescent powdered dye particles can be used as analogues for pollen and provide an estimate of pollinator movements and pollen dispersal distances (Van Rossum et al. 2011, 2015; Diniz et al. 2019).
+These lowcost methods can be convenient when populations are too large for paternity analyses.